-Pam Mak focuses her practice on global immigration, including all areas of immigration and nationality law for domestic and foreign organizations seeking temporary U.S. visas, permanent residence ("Green Card") and U.S. Citizenship for their foreign national employees.
-She has extensive experience in evaluating the impact of mergers, acquisitions and reorganizations in the global marketplace.
+Pamela J. Mak focuses her practice on global immigration, including all areas of immigration and nationality law for domestic and foreign organizations seeking temporary visas, permanent residence ( Green Card ) and citizenship for their foreign national employees.
+She has extensive experience in evaluating the impact of mergers, acquisitions and reorganizations in the global marketplace and developing optimal strategies.

 Areas of Concentration

-•Temporary nonimmigrant visas including professional (H-1B) visas, intracompany transferee (L-1) visas, treaty trader/investor (E-1/E-2) visas, student (F-1) visas, exchange visitor (J-1) visas; extraordinary ability (O-1) visas and TN (Canadian professional) work authorization
+•Temporary nonimmigrant visas including professional (H-1B) visas, intra-company transferee (L-1) visas, treaty trader/investor (E-1/E-2) visas, student (F-1) visas, exchange visitor (J-1) visas; extraordinary ability (O-1) visas and TN (Canadian professional) work authorization

-Articles, Lectures & Publications
+Articles, Publications, & Lectures

 Pam is a speaker at conferences for organizations such as the Employee Relocation Council, the Swiss-American Chamber of Commerce and Federal Publications Seminars LLC on immigration topics to include employment, taxation and globalization concerns such as Avoiding Immigration Liability in Hiring and Discharging Foreign Nationals, I-9 Employment Verification by Employers, Implementing the Immigration Act, Immigration Strategies for Human Resources Planners; The Law and the Hiring of Foreign Nationals; Immigration & Tax Treatment of Foreign Nationals; Optimal Strategies for a Toughening Situation; and a U.S. Business Immigration Workshop.
 She has also authored a white paper, Avoiding Immigration Liability for a Contractor's Immigration Violations.

 Associated News & Events